 Avoid saturated fats, alcohol, and sugars, which can increase inflammation and weaken your immune system.

 Although there are no nutritional supplements that specifically treat pericarditis, the following nutritional supplements may strengthen your immune system and your heart health:

 Herbs are a way to strengthen and tone the body's systems.
 As with any therapy, you should work with your health care provider to diagnose your problem before starting treatment.
 You may use herbs as dried extracts (such as capsules, powders, and teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. of herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink 2 - 4 cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.